nyssance/genos/README.md

 - Activity just as an container, include app bar and drawer/bottom navigation, and one fragment or more.
 - Fragment have two type: list and detail.
   - list for REST list api, like <https://www.yourdomain.com/api/v1/users/,> list include default `listView`, `adapter`
-  - detail for REST detail api, like <https://www.yourdomain,com/api/v1/users/{:user_id}/>
+  - detail for REST detail api, like <https://www.yourdomain,com/api/v1/users/{:id}/>
-  - call in fragment is a call of it, it's a [Retrofit][retrofit] call
+  - call in fragment is a call of it, it's a [Retrofit] call
 - Repository is for load data.
 - ViewModel is for bind data and view.